 \textit{Circularly dichroism and dipole moment rotating (DMR).} Generally, phonon spin is able to couple with spin of other (quasi) particles, which gives rise to AM transfer processes.
 In the context of phonon-photon interaction, CP phonon modes can couple with external CP electromagnetic fields \cite{ChiralPhonon2018Science, ChiralPhonon2023NP, ChiralPhonon2023Nature} resulting in CP Raman scatterings \cite{Zhang2023Aug, Che2025May}.
 We are interested in the CP infrared absorption, i.e. phonon-induced infrared circular dichroism (ICD).
 Traditionally, the ICD relies on the coexistence of electric and magnetic dipole moments together \cite{Keiderling2020Apr,Nafie2011,Stephens1985Feb,Stephens1987Mar} but recent studies have shown that magnetic dipoles are not necessary for ICD \cite{Beaulieu2018May} and electric dipoles alone can give rise to giant circular polarized light emission \cite{Wan2023Feb}.

 Here, we investigate phonon-induced ICD in nonmagnetic solids based on the infrared Hamiltonian as \cite{Peter2010}

-where $Q_i$ and $\bs{u}_i$ are (effective) charge and displacement of $i$-th atom and $\bm{E}$ is electric field of light.
-Here, the electric dipole approximation for the light-matter interaction Hamiltonian is used and it is equivalent to the formulism by using vector potential $\bs{A}$ (see comparison between two different formulisms at the end of section S1 of SM \cite{SM}).
+where $\bs{u}_{\ell i}$ represents the ionic displacement of $i$-th atom belonging to $\ell$-th unit cell, $\bs{E}_{\ell i}$ denotes the optical electric field on that atom, and $Q_i$ refers to the (effective) ionic charge.
+Here, the electric dipole approximation for the light-matter interaction Hamiltonian is used and it is equivalent to the formulism by using vector potential $\bs{A}$ (see the comparison between two different formulisms at the end of section S1 of SM \cite{SM}).
 According to the Fermi golden rule, the transition rates of this infrared phonon-photon process are determined by